 The Hermitage Hotel Mt Cook – All rooms and suites at The Hermitage offer mountain views, an ensuite bathroom (some with bathtubs), free toiletries, a satellite flat-screen TV, refrigerator, coffee-making facilities, and a hairdryer.
 In-room WiFi is available for an additional charge.
 The hotel, which is located adjacent to Sir Edmund Hillary Alpine Center, has a range of onsite dining options.
 From $225 per night.

 Suzanne and I went on foot from one car rental company to another, looking for the best price.
 This was before the convenience of smartphones and online bookings.

 Now that the technology is available at your disposal, you can simply pre-book your car online via websites like Expedia, Kayak, and Hertz, among many others.
-On average, car rental in New Zealand costs about $60 per day, while petrol costs around $2.20 per liter ($8.80 per gallon).
+On average, car rental in New Zealand costs about $60 per day, while petrol costs around $2.90 per liter.
 Credit cards are commonly accepted at petrol stations.

 In New Zealand, cars drive on the left side of the road and roundabouts go clockwise.
 Many roads in New Zealand are winding, so always be on high alert.
 Also, watch out for wildlife (or sheep) crossing the roads.

 Suzanne and I got an automatic sedan.
 She had never driven a car with automatic transmission before, but it only took her a few minutes to get used to it.